West Runway Rehabilitation

 Phase 5 - 9

-The West Runway is expected to remain closed through phases 5 – 9.
+The West Runway remained closed through phases 5 – 9.

-During this construction season, crews will focus on the middle and southern portions of the runway.
-Throughout the 2025 construction season, the Crosswind Runway will remain open along with the Runway 17L-35R (East Runway).
+During this construction season, crews focused on the middle and southern portions of the runway.
+Throughout the 2025 construction season, the Crosswind Runway remained open along with the Runway 17L-35R (East Runway).

 Community information sessions 2025